PerlAlien/Alien-Role-Dino/README.md

 These platforms seem to work: Linux, OS X, Windows, Cygwin, FreeBSD, NetBSD, OpenBSD, Debian kFreeBSD.

-Currently has [Alien::Autotools](https://metacpan.org/pod/Alien::Autotools) as a prerequisite.
-I hope to remove that prereq asap.

 # SEE ALSO

 - [alienfile](https://metacpan.org/pod/alienfile)